-A regular student is a student who meets all admissions requirements for matriculation into a degree program at the University.
-Regular standing is granted to approved applicants who have achieved a minimum cumulative GPA of 2.3 in their high school and college course work (if a transfer student) and satisfactory test scores.
+A Regular Student is a student who meets all requirements for admission and is pursuing a degree or approved certificate from the University.
+Regular standing is granted to approved applicants who have achieved at least the minimum cumulative grade point average (GPA) requirements in their high school and/or college course work (if a transfer student), and satisfactory test scores as required by the respective undergraduate or graduate program.
+For undergraduate degrees or certificates, a minimum GPA of 2.3 in high school and college course work is required.
+For graduate programs, individual graduate program have established grade point average requirements along with specific test scores.